RiTeK: A Dataset for Large Language Models Complex Reasoning over Textual Knowledge Graphs in Medicine: Experiments

+We evaluated 11 representative retrieval models on our benchmark datasets under both zero-shot and few-shot learning settings.
+In addition to our benchmark dataset, we also evaluated the models on STaRK-Prime~\cite{wu2024stark}, a textual question answering dataset with minimal ontological structure in its queries, including:

-\begin{itemize}[leftmargin=.1in,topsep=0.1pt] \itemsep{-0.5em} \item GPT-4~\cite{achiam2023gpt}: We use GPT-4 with the instruction to generate the answers directly. \item Chain-of-Thought~\cite{wei2022chain}: We designed the instruction to guide GPT-4 in generating the answer step by step, with the output formatted as {step-by-step reasoning: explanation, answer: medical terms}.
+\begin{itemize}[leftmargin=.1in,topsep=0.1pt] \itemsep{-0.5em} \item GPT-4~\cite{achiam2023gpt}: We use GPT-4 with the instruction to generate the answers directly. \item Random Walk~\cite{lovasz1993random}: Starting from the topic entity, a random walk algorithm is applied to explore paths in the textual triple graph in the maximum depth $d$.

-\item Random Walk: Starting from the topic entity, a random walk algorithm is applied to explore paths in the textual triple graph in the maximum depth $d$. \item MCTS~\cite{chaslot2008monte}: Starting from the topic entity, a monte carlo tree search algorithm is applied to explore paths in the textual triple graph in the maximum depth $d$. \item Relational MCTS. \end{itemize}
+\item MCTS~\cite{chaslot2010monte}: Starting from the topic entity, a Monte Carlo tree search algorithm is applied to explore paths in the textual triple graph in the maximum depth $d$.
+In this work, we set the $d=3$.

+\item Chain-of-Thought (COT)~\cite{wei2022chain}: We designed the instruction to guide GPT-4 in generating the answer step by step, with the output formatted as {step-by-step reasoning: explanation, answer: medical terms}. \item Tree-of-Thought (TOT)~\cite{yao2024tree}:We structured the reasoning process as a tree search, where multiple intermediate reasoning paths are explored in parallel.
+GPT-4 evaluates and expands promising paths based on a voting or scoring mechanism. \item Graph-of-Thought (GOT)~\cite{besta2024graph}: We represented the reasoning process as a graph structure, where nodes capture different reasoning states and edges denote transitions.
+GPT-4 traverses the graph to aggregate information and synthesize the final answer.

+\item Think-on-Graph (TOG)~\cite{sun2023think}: is a reasoning framework that enables large language models to interactively perform beam search over knowledge graphs, discovering and evaluating promising reasoning paths without additional training. \item G-retriever~\cite{he2024g}: A RAG-based approach that retrieves query-relevant subgraphs using the Prize-Collecting Steiner Tree (PCST) algorithm to enhance LLM understanding and reasoning over textual graphs. \item KAR~\cite{xia2024knowledge}: A knowledge-aware query expansion method that augments LLMs with structured document relations from a knowledge graph, using relation-aware filtering to improve retrieval for semi-structured queries. \end{itemize}

+We evaluated the 3 representative retrieval models on our benchmark datasets and STaRK-Prime under supervised learning settings, including: \begin{itemize}[leftmargin=.1in,topsep=0.1pt] \itemsep{-0.5em} \item G-retriever~\cite{he2024g}:A RAG-based approach that retrieves query-relevant subgraphs using the Prize-Collecting Steiner Tree (PCST) algorithm to enhance LLM understanding and reasoning over textual graphs. \item GCR~\cite{luo2024graph}: A knowledge-aware query expansion method that augments LLMs with document-based relational signals to improve retrieval for semi-structured queries. \item GNN-RAG~\cite{mavromatis2024gnn}.
+A method that uses a GNN to retrieve relevant answers and extract the shortest paths connecting the topic entity and answers, which are then verbalized and fed into the LLM to enhance retrieval-augmented generation (RAG) performance. \end{itemize}

 We evaluated the outputs of different methods using several metrics, including Exact Match (EM)\cite{rajpurkar2016squad,li2023understand}, which assesses whether the predicted sequence exactly matches the reference, awarding credit only for perfect matches.
 Additionally, we employed ROUGE-1\cite{cohan2016revisiting} to measure unigram overlap between the predicted and reference sequences, providing partial credit for shared words even when the sequences are not identical.
 To ensure fairness in the comparison, the instructions and examples are the same for both the zero-shot and few-shot settings, respectively.